-Health Research Charities Ireland (HRCI) is the national umbrella organisation of charities active in health and medical research, together representing over 1 million Irish patients.
-Through support and advocacy, we represent the joint interests of our 40 members, working to improve health and prevent illness through research.
+Health Research Charities Ireland (HRCI) is the national umbrella organisation of charities active in health, medical and social care research, together representing over 1 million people in Ireland.
+Through support and advocacy, we represent their joint interests, to achieve our vision of improved lives through a united community of health research charities.

 Our key activities include: